 Even if you can tolerate a high equity allocation in retirement because you don’t need the money, you might want to decrease your asset allocation over time to prevent you from selling equities low.

 This is the “Safer Money” in your IRA.
-Since you are forced to take the money out, it has a unique sequence risk as you get older.
-As stated with incredible perspicacity above, this is due to tax issues rather than fungibility concerns.
+Since you are forced to take the money out, it has a unique sequence risk as you age.
+As stated with incredible perspicacity, this is due to tax issues rather than fungibility concerns.
 (I’m happy to be proven incorrect on the topic.)